What the WordPress hack tells us about plugin security

 Another important aspect is that customers can buy plugins from any number of different websites — like CodeCanyon, WordPress.org, and PluginsForWordPress — which makes the WordPress market extremely fragmented.

-Want to read more?
+Want to read more about the hack?

 Mastodon